mac-cain13/notificato/doc/push.md

 }

 // Now all messages are queued, lets send them at once
+//  Be aware that this method is blocking and on failure Notificare will retry a few times
 $notificare->flush();

-// The returned envelopes contains usefull information about how many retries were needed and if sending succeeded foreach ($messageEnvelopes as $messageEnvelope)
+// The returned envelopes contains usefull information about how many retries where needed and if sending succeeded foreach ($messageEnvelopes as $messageEnvelope)
 {
 	echo $messageEnvelope->getIdentifier() . ' ' . $messageEnvelope->getFinalStatusDescription() .
 PHP_EOL;